-- Authentication type: Set this option to specify an SSH public key or a password for SSHProgram to securely log into another computer over a network, to execute commands in a remote machine, and to move files from one machine to another through Secure Copy (SCP). access.
+- Authentication type: Set this option to specify an SSH public key or a password for SSHProgram to securely log into another computer over a network, execute commands in a remote machine, and move files from one machine to another through Secure Copy (SCP). access.

 Username: Enter a username.

 Important: AT&T Cybersecurity recommends using sysadmin as the username.
 If you use a different name, you will need to "sudo up" to access the sensor console.
 See Checking Connectivity to the Remote Server for more information.